 This way, we manage to show in numerous cases that the known elements of $\pi_0(\Riem^+(M))$ are also in different components of the moduli space, i.e.~that $\pi_0(\Riem^+(M)/\Diffeo(M))$ is infinite.

-As a specific example, we prove for example the following theorem: \begin{theorem} Let $M$ be a closed spin manifold of dimension $n\ge 5$ with fundamental group $\Gamma$.
+As a specific example, we list the following theorem: \begin{theorem} Let $M$ be a connected closed spin manifold of dimension $n\ge 5$ with fundamental group $\Gamma$.
 Let $g_0$ be a Riemannian metric of positive scalar curvature on $M$.
-Assume that $\Gamma$ is word hyperbolic of of polynomial growth.
+Assume that $\Gamma$ is word hyperbolic or of polynomial growth.

-Assume one of the two conditions: for some $k<n$, $k\equiv n+1\pmod{4}$ \begin{itemize} \item $e\ne\gamma_0\in\Gamma$ is an element of finite order, and its centralizer $\Gamma_{\gamma_0}$ in $\Gamma$ satisfies that $H^k(\Gamma_{\gamma_0},\complexs)$ is one-dimensional \item The relative cohomology group $H^k(M\xrightarrow{u}B\Gamma;\complexs)$ is $1$-dimensional, where $u$ is a classifying map for the universal covering, i.e.~an isomorphism on $\pi_1$. \end{itemize} Then the moduli space of metrics of positive scalar curvature, $\Riem^+(M)/\Diffeo(M)$ has infinitely many components. \end{theorem}
+Assume one of the two conditions: for some $k<n$, $k\equiv n+1\pmod{4}$ \begin{itemize} \item $e\ne\gamma_0\in\Gamma$ is an element of finite order, and its centralizer $\Gamma_{\gamma_0}$ in $\Gamma$ satisfies that $H^k(\Gamma_{\gamma_0},\complexs)$ is one-dimensional \item The relative cohomology group $H^k(M\xrightarrow{u}B\Gamma;\complexs)$ is $1$-dimensional, where $u$ is a classifying map for the universal covering, i.e.~an isomorphism on $\pi_1$. \end{itemize} Then the moduli space of metrics of positive scalar curvature $\Riem^+(M)/\Diffeo(M)$ has infinitely many components. \end{theorem}

 Notice that we get more general results and more structural information on the moduli space of metrics of positive scalar curvature in Sections \ref{sec:moduli_space}, \ref{sec:appl_real_K}, \ref{sect:application-via-cyclic} and \ref{sec:rel_cohom_geometric}.